Jaarabytes/DotHub/README.md

 ## TODO

-- ~Add welcome to the rice field mf to the readme
+- ~Add welcome to the rice field mf to the readme~
-- Add gitlab, codeberg and more github repositories to the db
+- Add more github repositories to the db (search based on repository description)
+- Add codeberg repositories